YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 EXIT
 ++++++++++

-Stops a MUPIP process and return control to the process from which MUPIP was invoked.
+Stops a MUPIP process and returns control to the process from which MUPIP was invoked.

 The format of the MUPIP EXIT command is: